-While most countries, including the United States, signed the 1971 Convention on Psychotropic Substances, a United Nations Treaty, that includes:
+While most countries, including the United States, signed the 1971 Convention on Psychotropic Substances, a United Nations Treaty, that includes the decree:

 The Commentary on the Convention on Psychotropic Substances notes that while many plant-derived chemicals are controlled by the treaty, the plants themselves are not [emphasis added].

 Yet, in most cases, countries maintain the right to have their national drug enforcement laws take priority over treaty agreements.

-At the moment, in the United States, it is legal to buy and possess the unprocessed plant materials that make up ayahuasca.
+At the moment, in the United States, it is legal to buy and possess some of the unprocessed plant materials that make up ayahuasca.
 It becomes illegal when you extract the DMT from the plants.
 DMT is currently a Schedule 1 controlled substance.
 Anyone that has read any current scientific journal on DMT and the benefits of using DMT know that this substance is not addictive and it has several medicinal properties.
 That means that DMT like many other psychedelic substances does not fit the criteria to be on the Schedule 1 list of controlled substances.

 In his book DMT: The Spirit Molecule, Dr. Rick Strassman M.D. talks about how he believes that the source of human DMT is from the “Mysterious pineal gland.”